memgraph/docs/docs/reference-guide/query-modules/module-file-utilities.md

 If the response is `Empty set (x.x sec)` and there are no error messages, the update was successful.

 Upon loading the module, all dependent Python's submodules that are imported will be reloaded too.
 To support this functionality Memgraph parses module's code into Abstract Syntax Tree and then determines which modules are being imported.
-However, an information where Python's submodules are stored is needed and for that the flag `--python-submodules-directory` with a default value being set to `mage` is used.
 For example, let's say that you have a following query_modules_directory structure:
 ```
 - query_modules/
   - python/